 All three cameras perform notably worse when shooting further into the distance with complex textures in the background.
 The leaves, ivy, and brickwork in the second image all have a painted look.
 That said, the effect is most pronounced from the Huawei P40 Pro and OnePlus 8 Pro.
 Again, Huawei’s camera is a tad overexposed.
 Samsung’s 64MP result holds up best in this scenario, although it’s far from perfect.

-Overall, Samsung’s 64MP mode comes out on top when shooting in hi-res.
+Overall, Samsung’s 64MP mode comes out on top when shooting in Hi-Res.
 It extracts a ton of detail and suffers from fewer artifacts than its competitors.
-However, when it comes to shooting with the out-of-the-box settings, it’s a much closer contest that the Huawei P40 Pro nudges for its minimal processing and better color balance.
+However, when it comes to shooting with out-of-the-box settings, it’s a much closer contest that the Huawei P40 Pro nudges for its minimal processing and better color balance.
 The OnePlus 8 Pro also looks very good, but its reliance on sharpening reveals crops to be a little less realistic.

 Samsung Galaxy S20 Plus: Heavy on the color and sharpening processing leaves highlights looking harsh.
 Good soft processing on foreground subjects and excellent 64MP snaps.